FIX Protocol & Liquidity Connectivity

-FIX API for Forex Brokers (2026)
+FIX API for Forex Brokers

-This is a technical guide for broker CTOs and operations teams.
-We cover session discipline, message flow, drop copy, idempotency, latency, monitoring, and a checklist you can run before going live.
+FIX is easy to demo and hard to operate.
+This is a technical guide for broker CTOs and operations teams covering session discipline, message flow, drop copy, idempotency, latency, and monitoring.

-• Trading platform: MT5/MT4/cTrader/custom UI
+MT5/MT4/cTrader/custom UI

-• Bridge / aggregator (optional): routing, aggregation, symbol mapping, markups
+Routing, aggregation, symbol mapping, markups

-• Execution FIX: order flow to LP/PoP/PB
+Order flow to LP/PoP/PB

-• Drop copy FIX (optional): mirrored events for monitoring and audit
+Mirrored events for monitoring and audit

 Most FIX outages are session outages.
-A production broker needs deterministic behavior for: disconnects, resends, logon storms, and sequence resets.
+A production broker needs deterministic behavior for disconnects, resends, logon storms, and sequence resets.

 Sequence numbers: treat them like money